paullabonne/BayesMultiMode/README.md

 stages.
 First, a mixture distribution is fitted on the data using a sparse finite mixture Markov chain Monte Carlo (SFM MCMC) algorithm.
-The number of mixture components does not have to be specified; the size of the mixture is estimated simultaneously with the mixture weights and components through a SFM approach.
-Second, the resulting MCMC draws are used to calculate the number of modes and their locations.
-Posterior probabilities are retrieved for both of these quantities providing a powerful tool for mode inference.
+The number of mixture components does not have to be specified; the size of the mixture is estimated endogenously through the SFM approach.
+Second, the modes of the estimated mixture at each MCMC are retrieved using algorithms specifically tailored for mode detection.
+These estimates are then used to construct posterior probabilities for the number of modes, their locations and uncertainties, providing a powerful tool for mode inference.

 ### Installing BayesMultiMode from CRAN